-She gained 9 GCE O Levels in 1961 and 3 A levels in 1963.
+She acheived 9 GCE O Levels in 1961 and 3 A levels in 1963.
 These were Mathematics, Physics and Chemistry.
-However, Marlene did not go on to higher education.
-She began work as a bank clerk in Southport.

 After marrying in 1964, she and her husband moved to Wolverhampton and bought their first house in Shifnal, Shropshire.
 Her husband's career then took them to Horsforth, near Leeds, in 1968 and to Garforth in 1970.
 Their two children were born in Garforth in 1970 and 1972.
 In 1977 the family moved to Harrogate, where they have lived ever since.

-Following a PGCE course in 1985, Marlene became a qualified teacher of Mathematics and Science at secondary school level..
+Following a PGCE course in 1985, Marlene became a qualified teacher of Mathematics at secondary school level.
 She taught pupils of all ability levels.
 Her teaching groups ranged from pupils in Year 7 to A Level Pure and Applied Maths groups in Year 13.
 She also taught GCSE Information Technology.

 She retired from teaching in 1996.
 By this time she had two young grandchildren.
 She became interested in how children learn to read.
 She wrote and illustrated some books based on phonics in 1997.
 When the National Literacy Strategy was launched in 1998, she had already written a phonic reading scheme.
 She adapted the order of the phonics introduced in the scheme to match the order in the National Literacy Strategy.
 Over the next few years these became the complete Jelly and Bean reading scheme of 140 books.